Bruno Xavier (beach soccer)

-Bruno da Silva Xavier, better known simply as Bruno Xavier (born 15 August 1984, Vitória, Espírito Santo, Brazil) is a Brazilian beach soccer player who plays as a defender.
+Bruno da Silva Xavier (born 15 August 1984) is a Brazilian beach soccer player who plays as a defender.
 He is the captain of the Brazil national team and lead the team to the 2017 World Cup title.

 During the 2010s, Xavier was considered one of the world's best players, having been bestowed the title of Best Player at the 2014 Beach Soccer Stars awards ceremony, and as one of the major icons of the game.
-He is currently the 9th highest scorer of all time for the Brazilian national team, the highest ranked of any active player.
+He is currently the 8th highest scorer of all time for the Brazilian national team, the highest ranked of any active player.

 Career

-International

 Before he began his beach soccer career, Xavier originally played association football as a goalkeeper.
-Xavier asked to train with the Brazil national beach soccer team and when fellow international goalkeeper Mao saw his talent, he invited Xavier to train with him.
+Xavier asked to train with the Brazil national beach soccer team and when fellow international goalkeeper Mão saw his talent, he invited Xavier to train with him.

-Xavier was subsequently called up to the beach soccer national team but the competition for the spot of first team goalkeeper was intense.
-Xavier was considered as the team's third goalkeeper and did not get an opportunity to play.
-Brazil's then manager, Duda, believed he was good with the ball at his feet and had potential to be a good outfield player but he would have to train as such for a year before he could play in the national team.
+Xavier was subsequently called up to the beach soccer national team, but the competition for the spot of first team goalkeeper was intense.
+Xavier was considered the team's third goalkeeper and did not get an opportunity to play.
+Brazil's then manager, Duda, believed he was good with the ball at his feet and had potential to be a good outfield player, but he would have to train as such for a year before he could play in the national team.

 In 2008, aged 24, Xavier finally made his debut for Brazil, now transformed into an outfield player.
-He was subsequently included in Brazil's provisional squad for the 2011 World Cup, however then coach Alexandre Soares did not pick him for the final 12-man group, an extreme disappointment for Xavier.
-His dream of playing at the World Cup was ultimately fulfilled by Brazil's successor coach, Junior Negao, who included Xavier (now aged 29) in his final squad for the 2013 World Cup also giving him the number 8 shirt, previously worn by Negao himself.
+After impressing in the 2010 and 2011 Italian Serie A seasons, winning the best player of the year in both, he was subsequently included in Brazil's provisional squad for the 2011 World Cup.
+However, then coach Alexandre Soares did not pick him for the final 12-man group, an extreme disappointment for Xavier.
+His dream of playing at the World Cup was ultimately fulfilled by Brazil's successor coach, Júnior Negão, who included Xavier (now aged 29) in his final squad for the 2013 World Cup also giving him the number 8 shirt, previously worn by Negão himself.
 The tournament proved to be highly successful for Xavier as an individual as he claimed the Golden Boot (Highest scorer) and Silver Ball (2nd best player) awards, cementing his importance to the Brazilian national team.

-In May 2014, Xavier scored a goal against Germany in a BSWW Tour event in Mexico considered to be one of the greatest beach soccer goals ever, with calls for a FIFA Puskas Award nomination.
+In May 2014, Xavier scored a goal against Germany in a BSWW Tour event in Mexico, considered to be one of the greatest beach soccer goals ever, with calls for a FIFA Puskas Award nomination.

 At the inaugural Beach Soccer Stars awards in November 2014, Xavier was crowned the world's best player as voted for by fellow players and managers confirming his status as world beach soccer icon and not just to Brazil.
-He has subsequently been in the top three nominees for the best player award in 2015, 2017 and 2018; he was voted as part of the team of the year every year since the awards began until 2019, the only player to be so.
+He has subsequently been in the top three nominees for the best player award in 2015, 2017 and 2018; he was voted as part of the team of the year every year since the awards began until 2018, the only player to be so.